ginstrom/paladin-novel/manuscript/chapter-15.md

 Before Gond could respond, a commotion from the rear of the column drew their attention.
 The massive dwarf—Grimjaw, presumably—was directing the positioning of his siege engine with a stream of colorful curses that would have made a sailor blush.
 The machine itself was a work of art, its bronze fittings inscribed with runes that seemed to pulse with their own inner light.

+Gond noticed how the refugees gathered to watch, their eyes wide with wonder.
+In the months since they'd established the valley settlement, they'd grown accustomed to the sound of Korven's makeshift forge and the sight of Dax's carpentry crews.
+But this was something else entirely—a weapon of war that spoke of professional military capability.

 "Grimjaw!"
 Thorek called out, striding toward his kinsman.
 "What brings you to this place?"

 The larger dwarf looked up from his work, his face splitting into a grin that revealed teeth capped with gold.
 "Thorek Ironheart!
 Should have known you'd be mixed up in this madness."
 He gestured toward the siege engine.
 "As for what brings me here—let's just say I got tired of building weapons for people who use them on the innocent."